KhaledShata/Products-Recommendation-Engine/README.md

 4. **Generating Recommendations:** Outputs a list of top product recommendations based on similarity scores.

 ## Dataset Scrapped :

-https://www.kaggle.com/datasets/khaledatef1/berlin-grocery-products
+This dataset comprises a comprehensive collection of product data scraped from multiple retail platforms, designed to facilitate the development of a product recommendation engine.
+It includes a variety of products from diverse categories, enhancing its utility for machine learning projects focused on recommendation systems, natural language processing, and retail analytics. https://www.kaggle.com/datasets/khaledatef1/berlin-grocery-products

 ## Technologies